-In 2008 there were 1.5 million deer-vehicle crashes in the United States.
+In 2008 2019 there were 1.5 million deer-vehicle crashes in the United States.
 It is estimated that deer cause over $1 billion annually in automobile damages.
+Virginia saw an 11% increase in deer crashes and a 16% increase in injuries compared to 2018.
 Virginia specifically has seen an increase in the number of deer-vehicle crashes over the past five years, with 6,918 total crashes in 2008 alone.

 In the case of a deer-vehicle collision, it is the responsibility of the driver or the driver’s insurance company to cover any damages associated with the accident.
 AAA Mid-Atlantic reports that “the average claim paid to a Virginia driver after a deer collision [in 2019008] was $3,12,800.”
 With damages often surpassing that amount, it is important to carry insurance that will cover any expenses related to a deer-vehicle crash.
 These figures do not include the Virginia personal injuries caused by car accidents with deer.
 While sometimes the only damage is to property, a collision with a deer can cause an accident with injuries.